c3ypt1c/runikblue/README.md

 When following an `e`, you would actually write `e(ei)` as shown in the image above, and in the example of the word `Eight` below.

 ![Example of the word "Eight" in RB](/resources/images/eight_example.png)

+###### Other characters

+When sepperating words, remember to use dashes`-` not spaces.

+Also, it is intended for you to Roman Numerals instead of digits.
+(For these, use latin characters not RB)

+---

+Want to leave your mark?
+Throw some text in `/resources/runikblue_text.svg` and do a pull request~ <3